This is an introductory programming course designed specifically for

 Two types of questions may appear in each quizzes:

-Coding Questions: You will be asked to write or debug and fix a
+Coding Questions: You will be asked to write a script based on the

 Decoding Questions: You will be given a piece of Python code and you